topmonks/rsk-uniswap-docs/frontend-integration/swap.md

 The variables needed to determine price when trading between two ERC20 tokens is:

-* ETH reserve size of the input ERC20 exchange
+* RBTC reserve size of the input ERC20 exchange
 * ERC20 reserve size of the input ERC20 exchange
-* ETH reserve size of the output ERC20 exchange
+* RBTC reserve size of the output ERC20 exchange
 * ERC20 reserve size of the output ERC20 exchange
 * Amount sold \(input\) or amount bought \(output\)